Asante-Rashid/Workout-Tracker/README.md

   * View the combined weight of multiple exercises from the past seven workouts on the `stats` page.

   * View the total duration of each workout from the past seven workouts on the `stats` page.

+### Technology used
+Mongo database with a Mongoose schema and handle routes with Express